 There is no one weed killer that will be able to deal with all of your problems.
 Instead, you will have to combine different solutions to hopefully reach the desired results.

 For example, in areas with dense vegetation with both weeds and useful plants, opt for manual removal or other methods where you can safely get rid of the weeds without harming other plants.
 If possible, use solutions like soil solarization or smothering to quickly get rid of entire fields of weeds.

 Consider where you will be applying the weed killer as well.
 For example, in your garden, you’ll have to apply the solution without harming other plants.
 On your sidewalk, if you do not care about any plants, then you may just wipe them out with salt or boiling water.

 Read through our list once more, understand the pros & cons of each method, and if necessary, do additional research to find out what you should do to get rid of weeds efficiently.

-Tips for Pet Owners Dealing With Weed Killers
+Tips for Pet Owners Dealing With Weeds